mongodb/docs/source/reference/commands.rst

    - The version of MongoDB currently running.
-   - The information about the system that built the ":option:`mongod`" binary, including a timestamp for the build.
+   - The information about the system that built the ":program:`mongod`" binary, including a timestamp for the build.
    - The architecture of the binary (i.e. 64 or 32 bits)
    - The maximum allowable :term:`BSON` object size in bytes (in the field "``maxBsonObjectSize``".)